hughperkins/coriander/doc/installation_windows_inprogress.md

 Work in progress.
 For now, it's just notes of some initial steps.

+## Pre-requisites

+- tested on the following system:
+  - Windows 2012 R2 64-bit
+- disk space:
+  - Visual Studio 2015 Express: ~10-15GB
+  - LLVM debug build: ~15GB (~6GB if you store it on a compressed volume)

+## Procedure

 1. I used an aws Windows 2012 R2 instance for this, on a g2.2xlarge.
 Other things I tried, and why I abandoned them:
 - 32-bit microsft modern.ie vm => 32-bit doesnt seem supported eg by CLBlast, and other libraries
 - Windows 2016 => Windows 2016 doesnt seem to have an obvious NVIDIA K520 GPU Driver available